Arne-Voigt/MDFconnect/README.md

 copying of handle-classes.
 ![gui ans](/doc/guiAns.JPG "ans")

-The gui might fail if the object has to many element, this happens for measuremtents with thousends of signals.
+The gui might fail if the object has to many element, this happens for measuremtents with thousands of signals.
 ![gui ans](/doc/guiError.JPG "error")